 Comparison of supine and prone methods of leg length inequality assessment

-Six articles on PainSci cite Cooperstein 2017: 1.
+Six pages on PainSci cite Cooperstein 2017: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 Does Posture Matter?
 3. The Complete Guide to IT Band Syndrome 4.
 The Complete Guide to Low Back Pain 5.
 The Not-So-Humble Healer 6.
 Your Back Is Not Out of Alignment

 PainSci commentary on Cooperstein 2017: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.